xcart/xc5-manual/en/products/product_reviews.md

 To delete a review, click on the Trash icon on the line of that review in the table, then click **Save changes**.
     ![xc5_productreviews_delete.png]({{site.baseurl}}/attachments/ref_XBriIS6B/xc5_productreviews_delete.png)

 To delete multiple reviews, select the check boxes for those reviews and click the Trash button below the Product reviews table.
+Then confirm your wish to delete the selected reviews.
     ![xc5_productreviews_delete_selected.png]({{site.baseurl}}/attachments/ref_XBriIS6B/xc5_productreviews_delete_selected.png)

 To edit a review, click on the **[...]** button on the line of that review: